-This week, I want to talk about how to have your team committed.
+In this post, I want to talk about how to have your team committed.
 No, I’m not talking about shipping them off to your local psychiatric hospital for treatment.
-However, if your team lacks commitment you will more than likely be checking yourself in before it’s all said and done.
+However, if your team lacks commitment, you will more than likely be checking yourself in before it’s all said and done.

 Ambiguity is the lack of clarity that results in a lack of decisiveness and lack of commitment.
 You cannot be vague when it comes to setting the direction of your church and determining the decisions made by your team.
 It is impossible to commit to ambivalence.
 If you want clarity, you have to avoid ambiguity.

 You also have to stop assuming your team can read your mind.
 We all know what happens when you assume (if not then look it up on Urban Dictionary).
 People will never live up to unclear expectations.
-Its like throwing darts at a moving bullseye.
+It is like throwing darts at a moving bullseye.

-Clearly define why the vision must be accomplished can watch people enthusiastically commit to it.
+Clearly define why the vision must be accomplished and watch people enthusiastically commit to it.

-Even if you’re clear and your team understands the “why behind the what”, the vision will not go far without buy-in.
-Unfortunately, buy-in is not a one time event.
+Even if you’re clear and your team understands the “why behind the what,” the vision will not go far without buy-in.
+Unfortunately, buy-in is not a one-time event.
 It is an ongoing process that has to be nurtured and developed over time.
-Creating buy-in is not easy but it is essential to having a committed team.
+Creating buy-in is not easy, but it is essential if you want to have a committed team.

-Buy-in is when everyone on the team surrenders their agenda to the greater good of the church or organizations’ success.
-It has to be preached often from the top/down and more importantly it has to be modeled daily from the top/down.
+Buy-in is when everyone on the team surrenders their agenda to the greater good of the church or organization’s success.
+It has to be preached often from the top/down, and more importantly, it must be modeled daily from the top/down.
 This kind of buy-in is a non-negotiable!

 Churches that cave under the pressure of opposition are not clear on why they’re doing what they’re doing & the team is not bought into the vision.
 Effective teams are committed teams.
 They are clear on where they are going and bought into the vision of the church/organization.